ZEV Investors Have Opportunity to Lead Lightning eMotors, Inc. Securities Fraud Lawsuit

-BENSALEM, Pa., Dec.
-7, 2021 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Lightning eMotors, Inc. (NYSE: ZEV).
+LOS ANGELES, Dec.
+9, 2021 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Lightning eMotors, Inc. ("Lighting eMotors" or the "Company") (NYSE: ZEV).

 Lead Plaintiff Deadline: December 14, 2021